Williams Landing

 Williams Landing is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Williams Landing has a high level of cultural diversity, with 66.1% of its population speaking a language other than English at home and 61.6% born overseas.
-Christianity is the predominant religion in Williams Landing, comprising 29.6% of the population.
-Hinduism, however, is notably overrepresented, making up 21.3% compared to the Greater Melbourne average of 15.7%.
+Williams Landing has a population where 66.1% speak a language other than English at home, and 61.6% were born overseas.
+Christianity is the predominant religion in Williams Landing, comprising 29.6%.
+Hinduism is notably higher than the Melbourne average, making up 21.3% of the population compared to the Greater Melbourne average of 4.4%.

 Frequently Asked Questions - Diversity